mik2003/cspiro/README.md

 - l : Ratio between rho and r.
 Physically must follow 0<l<1, but mathematically can exceed these bounds.
 Negative values will result in equivalent spirographs.
 Values larger than 1 will exceed the size of the output SVG.
 - k : Ratio between r and R. Must follow 0<k<1.
 In order for the spirograph to be periodic (thus not eventually be just a filled disk), this value must be a rational fraction, thus numerator and denominator are input seperatly as integers.

+## Epicycle
+An epicycle is constructed from a set of circles, where the firs circle's center is fixed at the origin and each next circle is connected to a point on the previous circle's circumference.
+Each circle accepts three variables, the radius, the angular velocity, and the initial rotation.

 ## Usage
 Build the program using the `make` command.
 This builds the executable within the bin directory.
 To run the program use `.\bin\cspiro.exe`.